- Home

 FAMILYWORKS

-Familyworks is the school counselling service which offers our pupils additional support through weekly counselling sessions.
-Pupils can self-refer or be referred by their teacher or parent for help to deal with any emotional and behavioural difficulties to make more informed choices or decisions.
+FamilyWorks is the school counselling service which offers our pupils additional support through weekly counselling sessions.
+Pupils can self-refer or be referred by their teacher or parent for help to deal with any emotional and behavioural difficulties to help make more informed choices or decisions.